Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 Returns

 : The function does not return any values.
-It performs operations within the Neo4j database to drop the `articleGraph` graph projection if exists
+It performs operations within the Neo4j database to drop the `articleGraph` graph projection if exists.

 ### Create Graph Projection

 The `create_graph_proj` function creates a graph projection named `articleGraph` in Neo4j using the Graph Data Science (GDS) library.
 This projection is used to facilitate graph algorithms and analysis by defining the nodes and relationships that should be included in the projected graph.
-In this case, it projects all nodes of type `Article` and their `SIMILAR` relationship defined as `similarity`.
+In this case, it projects all nodes of type `Article` and thee `SIMILAR` relationship is defined as `similarity`.

 ```python
 def create_graph_proj(tx):